How to Make Amla Juice: A Natural Vitamin C Boost

 Is amla juice safe to drink daily?

-For most healthy adults, drinking amla juice daily in moderate amounts (30-60ml) is generally safe.
+For most healthy adults, drinking amla juice daily in moderate amounts may be safe.
 However, it's always wise to start with smaller amounts and see how your body responds before making it a daily habit.
+Consult with a healthcare provider for personalized advice.

 Can I use dried amla to make juice?